173TECH/sayn/docs/commands.md

 ### `sayn run`

-Runs the whole SAYN project.
-This command has the following optional flags which can be cumulated as desired:
+Runs the whole SAYN project. **This command should be run from the project's root.** It has the following optional flags which can be cumulated as desired:

 * `-t`: run specific tasks.
 * `-x`: exclude specific tasks.
 * `-p`: select profile to use for run.
-* `-f`: do a full load.
+* `-f`: do a full refresh.
 Mostly useful on incremental tasks to refresh the whole table.
 * `-s`: start date for incremental loads.
 * `-e`: end date for incremental loads.
 * `-d`: display logs from `DEBUG` level.